mr-r3b00t/crime-mapper/README.md

 - FREE Enrichments with GOOGLE, SHODAN INTERNETDB, HUDSON ROCK (more to come!)
 - Runs locally or via GitHub Pages
 - Includes a POC local CORS proxy - you need to run this using node and run the html file locally as well!
 - Powered by an external JS library and third-party API keys (*BYOK - Bring Your Own Keys*)
+- Be realistic with performance and scale assumptions/expectations - this is an in browser tool, it's purpose is for analysing phishing sites, scamming sites and small attack surfaces.
+Realistically above 1000 entities and you may have performance issues, the constraints are on the host machine specifications but even on a high end rig you likely will have issues above 4000 entities.

 ### Built With
 - GROK3